amore-upf/manynames/other-data/README.md

 * a file with anonymized participant information for each response in the English version of ManyNames (`subject-ids-en.tsv`).
 Note that there are up to 27 IDs available per image only, because some annotation files were lost.

-* a template in HTML and PDF of the task and instructions that were given to turkers for the manual singleton verification process (`instructions_for_singleton_verification.pdf / .html`).
+* a template in HTML and PDF of the task and instructions that were given to turkers for the manual singleton verification process (`instructions_for_singletonverification.pdf / .html`).

 ## Additional information for English ManyNames